View programs

 This program contains a co-op option.
 Click here for information on program costs for co-op students.

-The event planning industry has informative magazines dedicated to professional development, education and industry news:
+The event planning industry has informative magazines dedicated to professional development, education, and industry news:

-Durham College faculty and staff are proud to be members of the following professional event planning associations:
+DC faculty and staff are proud to be members of the following professional event planning associations:

 Meetings Mean Business